STOCK Act: Section 18

-Amends the federal criminal code to subject to a fine or imprisonment of up to 15 years, or both, as well as possible disqualification from holding federal office, certain covered government persons, in addition to Member of Congress and congressional employees, who with the intent to influence, on the basis of partisan political affiliation, an employment decision or employment practice of any private entity: (1) takes or withholds, or offers or threatens to take or withhold, an official act; or (2) influences, or offers or threatens to influence, the official act of another.
-Extends the meaning of "covered government person" (currently restricted to Members of Congress and congressional employees) to include the President, Vice President, an employee of the U.S. Postal Service or the Postal Regulatory Commission, or any other executive branch employee.
+Amends the federal criminal code to subject to a fine or imprisonment of up to 15 years, or both, as well as possible disqualification from holding federal office, certain covered government persons, in addition to members of Congress and congressional employees, who with the intent to influence, on the basis of partisan political affiliation, an employment decision or employment practice of any private entity: (1) takes or withholds, or offers or threatens to take or withhold, an official act; or (2) influences, or offers or threatens to influence, the official act of another.
+Extends the meaning of "covered government person" (currently restricted to members of Congress and congressional employees) to include the president, vice president, an employee of the U.S. Postal Service or the Postal Regulatory Commission, or any other executive branch employee.

 Section 19

 Makes conforming amendments to EGA and the Honest Leadership and Open Government Act of 2007.
-Requires retention and public availability of the financial disclosure reports of Members of the House until six years after the date an individual ceases to be a member of Congress (currently, six years after receipt of the report).
+Requires retention and public availability of the financial disclosure reports of members of the House until six years after the date an individual ceases to be a member of Congress (currently, six years after receipt of the report).